appsemble/appsemble/packages/studio/pages/docs/development/core-development.md

 - If the type needs to be accessed in `studio` or `app` packages, add an implementation of your type to `packages/types/`.
 - Add a schema for your type or modify existing schema in `packages/utils/api/components/schema/`.

+### react-components

+react-components is an internal package for Appsemble which contains components which may me reused throughout the Appsemble core repositories.
+This includes costume hooks, predesigned components and custom functionality.
+It is recommended to use these components as to adhere to Appsemble styling and uniformity for ease of use.

 ## Debugging